trustbit/RAGathon/felix/instructions/answer_guidelines.md

 1. Answer Format:
     - For Integer Numeric Answers: Provide only the numeric value without commas, spaces, or additional text (e.g., 122333).
-For values in thousands or millions, write the full number (e.g., 122333000).
+For values in thousands or millions, write the full number (e.g., insted of 88.1 mil.
+88000000).
     - For Float Numeric Answers (e.g. ratios): answer with a decimal (e.g., 0.5).
     - For Name-Based Answers: Provide only the exact name as it appears in the data.
 No additional text, formatting, or variations.
     - For Boolean Answers: Provide only "yes" or "no".